-This is a 3-hour online guided workshop that accelerates your tech leadership journey.
+This is an online guided workshop that accelerates your tech leadership journey.
 This workshop will boost your skills, accelerate your career development, offer you tools and tricks to lead technical teams and guide you through the journey from maker to multiplier.

 If you’re interested in having this run as a private workshop, please get in touch.

 What does this workshop cover?

 - Exploring Technical Leadership – We explore the breadth and focus of effective technical leadership.

 - Leading Technical Topics – We focus on building a technical vision and cover 8 principles of effective technical leadership

 - Maker to Multiplier – We show the differences between being a maker (i.e. software engineer) to being a multiplier (i.e. a technical leaders) including 5 keys to being a successful multiplier.

 - Next Steps – What happens after the workshop and what you can do to continue your technical leadership journey.

 At the end of this workshop, you will be able to:

 - Understand what technical leadership is, and why it’s important for successful teams